muscak/Master-Machine-Learning-Algorithms/Nonlinear-Algorithms/Support-Vector-Machines/README.md

     <b>Fig. 2: Different Kernels [3]</b>
 </p>

-In summary, when we have 2 classes, but no obvious linear classifier that seperates them in a nice way, SVM work by moving the data into a relatively high dimensional space and finding a relatively high dimensional Support Vector Classifier that can effectively classify the observations.
+In summary, when we have 2 classes, but no obvious linear classifier that seperates them in a nice way, **SVM** work by moving the data into a relatively high dimensional space and finding a relatively high dimensional **Support Vector Classifier** that can effectively classify the observations [2].

 ## References